parthivrmenon/aws_saa/08b_asg.md

 * Amazon EBS
 * Custom Health checks defined by user

+### ASG: ASG may not mark an instance as unhealthy even if a Health Check fails..
+- `Health Check Grace Period` has not expired
+- `Suspended Processes` list contains HealthCheck, ReplaceUnhealthy, Launch or Terminate
+- Instance is in `impaired` status and is still recovering
+- Instance is in `not in InService` state.
+- Waiting for `ELB connection draining` to complete
+- If the failed Health Check is an `ELB Health Check` and Health Check Type is set to EC2 Health Check

 ## Scaling
 ### Maintain a fixed number of EC2 instances (default)
 The default for an Auto Scaling group is to not have any attached scaling policies or scheduled actions, which causes it to maintain a fixed size.